 Trilaminar Endometrium and Window of Implantation

 When you hear a term like, “Trilaminar Endometrium”, you may wonder what it is and how it factors into your efforts to conceive.
-As it turns out, how thick (or thin) your endometrium lining is can make all the difference when it comes to whether your embryo implants, especially when you’re going through the in vitro fertilization (IVF) process.
-Whether you’re going through fertility treatment or not, after reading this blog, you’ll gain more insight into why endometrium lining is key to getting pregnant and what a, “window of implantation” is!
+As it turns out, how thick (or thin) your endometrium lining is an important factor for the implantation of your embryo, especially when you’re going through the in vitro fertilization (IVF) process.
+Whether you’re going through fertility treatment or not, after reading this blog, you’ll gain more insight into why endometrium lining is an important clue to getting pregnant and what a, “window of implantation” is!

 What is an Endometrium?

-Endometrium is the lining of your uterus.
+The endometrium is the lining of your uterus.
 Every month, your uterine lining ideally thickens.
 It does this in anticipation of ovulation and the fertilization of the egg, which will become an embryo.
 For the embryo to have the best chance to implant, it needs a receptive endometrial lining to attach itself to.
 This is where a trilaminar endometrium comes in.
-Trilaminar endometrium lining correlates with higher clinical pregnancy rates as it’s thicker.
-It’s almost as if the endometrium is making the embryo comfortable so it best settles in for the next nine months to create a healthy baby.
+Trilaminar endometrium lining means there can be three defined lines into your uterus and the thickness is the distance between the two external lines, your gynaecologist knows how to measure it.
+This distance gets thick by hormones stimulus and it’s making the embryo comfortable so it best settles in for the next nine months to create a healthy baby.

 How Do You Know If You Have Trilaminar Endometrium?